no-name2023/reproducible-research_homework/README.md

 So the estimated volume of a 300 kb dsDNA virus is 6698076.

+## Bonus question

+Reproducibility and replicability are similar concepts in scientific research, but they are related to different aspects of the scientific process.
+Reproducibility refers to the ability of a tool or method to obtain the same results when rerun by different researchers on different occasions.
+It is crucial for ensuring the validity and reliability of scientific findings because if others can reproduce the results it enhances confidence in the findings.
+Replicability, on the other hand, refers to the ability to consistently achieve the same results when a study is independently repeated.
+The experiment can be repeated using different data or experimental conditions and by different researchersors but the same results should be obtained.
+Replicability is important because it allows generalization of scientific findings and allows robust conslusions to be drawn.

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.